Joe-Stoneage/StoneageTools/README.md

 At the moment: ca. 1500 conversion methods included

 This C#-library-project manages units of measure and conversions between them.
 It is not a port of any other library, it is a pure collection, designed to be lightweight and simple to use, yet comprehensive.
-It includes a very large number of units of measure commonly found in science, engineering, technology, finance and the household.
-These recognized systems of measurement include the International System of Units (SI), International Customary, United States and British Imperial and even biblical.
+It includes a very large number of units of measure commonly found in science, engineering, technology, finance and the household, even some biblical units can be found here.
+These recognized systems of measurement include the International System of Units (SI), International Customary, United States and British Imperial.
 More unit conversions will be added when I find more formulas or someone contributes (see below).
 Each conversion method, b.t.w., has always its' vice versa method included in the library.

 ## Participation:
 - Branch & pull request